Assisted Living Resources

 Moving Elderly Parents Into Assisted Living

-Getting to this point has been an emotional journey, which will be the case with the downsizing of your loved ones' home.
+Getting to this point has been an emotional journey, which will be the case with the downsizing of your or your loved ones' home.
 When moving into a smaller living space, selecting what will stay and what will go is necessary.
 This will include decisions on cherished family keepsakes and comfort items.
 Start simple.
 You can always bring more later.

 Ensure you completely understand the room's size, layout, and any appliances that may be included in the monthly fee.
 Most assisted living facilities rooms come furnished, but you can bring items that will help add a personal touch and make the new unit feel more familiar.